Cluster Forests: Experiments

-Table~\ref{table:simulationResultsR} and Table~\ref{table:simulationResultsC} show the values of $\rho_r$ and $\rho_c$ achieved on the six UC Irvine datasets using RP, bC2, EA and CF. The ensemble size is $100$ and results averaged over 100 runs.
+Table~\ref{table:simulationResultsR} and Table~\ref{table:simulationResultsC} show the values of $\rho_r$ and $\rho_c$ (reported in percent throughout) achieved by different ensemble methods.
+The ensemble size is $100$ and results averaged over 100 runs.
 We take $q=1$ for CF in producing these two tables.
-We see that CF compares favorably to its competitors; it yields the largest $\rho_r$ (or $\rho_c$) for all but one of the six datasets and the performance gain is substantial in most cases (i.e., $4$ out of $6$).
+We see that CF compares favorably to its competitors; it yields the largest $\rho_r$ (or $\rho_c$) for six out of eight datasets and is very close to the best on one of the other two datasets, and the performance gain is substantial in some cases (i.e., in five cases).
+This is also illustrated in Figure~\ref{figure:gainOverKmeans}.

-We also explore the feature competition mechanism in the very initial round of CF (cf. Section~\ref{section:clusteringTree}).
+We also explore the feature competition mechanism in the initial round of CF (cf. Section~\ref{section:clusteringTree}).
 According to Theorem~\ref{theorem:noiseResistent}, in cases where there are many noise features or weak features, feature competition will decrease the chance of obtaining a weak clustering instance, hence a boost in the ensemble performance can be expected.
-In Table~\ref{table:simulationResultsCompC} and Table~\ref{table:simulationResultsCompR}, we report results by varying the value of $q$ in the feature competition step.
+In Table~\ref{table:simulationResultsCompR} and Table~\ref{table:simulationResultsCompC}, we report results for varying $q$ in the feature competition step.
 We define the \emph{feature profile plot} to be the histogram of the strengths of each individual feature, where feature strength is defined as the $\kappa$ value computed on the dataset using this feature alone.
-(For categorical variable when the number of categories on this variable is smaller than the number of clusters, the strength of this feature is sampled at random from the set of strengths of other features.)
-Figure~\ref{figure:fProfile} is the feature profile plot of the six UC Irvine datasets used in our experiment.
-A close inspection of results presented in Table~\ref{table:simulationResultsCompC} and Table~\ref{table:simulationResultsCompR} show that this plot can roughly guide us in choosing a $q$ that leads to ``good" performance for each individual dataset.
-We thus propose the following rule of thumb based on the feature profile plot: use large $q$ when there are many weak or noise features; otherwise small $q$ or no feature competition at all.
+(For categorical variables when the number of categories on this variable is smaller than the number of clusters, the strength of this feature is sampled at random from the set of strengths of other features.)
+Figure~\ref{figure:fProfile} shows the feature profile plot of the eight UC Irvine datasets used in our experiment.
+A close inspection of results presented shows that this plot can roughly guide us in choosing a ``good" $q$ for each individual dataset.
+Thus a rule of thumb could be proposed: use large $q$ when there are many weak or noise features and the difference in strength among features is big; otherwise small $q$ or no feature competition at all.
+Alternatively, one could use some cluster quality measure to choose $q$.
+For example, we could use the $\kappa$ criterion as discussed in Section~\ref{section:clusteringTree} or the Ncut value; we leave an exploration of this possibility to future work.